Imagine Hypnotics Phone: 919-745-1225 E-Mail

 Do you accept insurance?

 We do not accept or file health insurance.
 Some individuals may be able to be reimbursed from their health insurance company, HSA or FSA plans with a provider's note for programs such as weight loss, smoking cessation, pain management, stress management, etc. It is the client's responsibility to validate qualification and secure the appropriate approvals from their insurance company.
-When doing so, please check to make sure hypnosis providers are accepted under your plan.
+When doing so, please check to make sure hypnosis providers are accepted/approved under your plan.